Propaganda AI: An Analysis of Semantic Divergence in Large Language Models: Bidirectional Entailment Clustering Implementation

 \section{Bidirectional Entailment Clustering Implementation}

-Our semantic clustering approach is based on a formal definition of bidirectional entailment and leverages a powerful language model to judge entailment between responses.
-We provide here additional details on the implementation and tuning of this component.
+Our semantic clustering approach relies on a formal definition of bidirectional entailment, using a language model to determine whether one response implies another.
+In this section, we provide details on how we implement and tune this system.

-\paragraph{Formal Definition of Semantic Equivalence.} We define two responses $r_i$ and $r_j$ as semantically equivalent if and only if $r_i$ entails $r_j$ and $r_j$ entails $r_i$.
-Formally: